Ayu-0/sddm-hyprenv-theme/README.md

 |![image](https://github.com/user-attachments/assets/d952c52e-bf3f-46a5-90b7-5273aec67506)|![image](https://github.com/user-attachments/assets/3e784692-4286-4500-a68f-cfe52eface74)|
 |---|---|

 It's written using the latest version of Qt, which is **Qt6**.
-Its key features include **virtual keyboard support**.
 This theme also support **animated wallpapers**.
 You can easily change its appearance by choosing another of the 5 pre-made themes or creating your own.

 > [!NOTE]
 > All themes were created for 1080p.
 However, they should work well in other resolutions.